Local admin

 Export device logs

-Export device logs is used to copy generated log events stored on the device for further analysis on a separate Linux platform.
-Log events can be system or service generated.
-The logs are exported in a .journal file.
+Export device logs... is used to copy generated log events, stored on the device, to a USB drive for further analysis on a separate Linux platform.
+Log events can be both system and service generated.
+The logs are exported to a .journal file.

 View third party licenses